What is Stock Music? (Ultimate Guide)

 What are stock music libraries?

-Music libraries that offer this kind of music are usually called stock music libraries or production music libraries.
+Music libraries offering this kind of music are usually called stock or production music libraries.

 Stock Music Libraries = Production Music Libraries

 The music offered is in stock at the library, and the customer could just browse the catalog here.
-The music is not personalized and it’s not made for a specific project.
+The music is not personalized or made for a specific project.
 However, it is immediately available.
-The customer just has to choose from the thousands or millions of tracks the right one for his project.
+The customer just has to choose the right one for his project from the thousands or millions of tracks.

-With such an immensity of music recordings, it can be a bit overwhelming to find the right one.
+With such an immensity of music recordings, finding the right one can be a bit overwhelming.

 The YouTube Audio Library and Free Music Archive are two examples of that.
-Creative commons music is an easy way of licensing music for free, and the only thing you need to be careful about is paying attention to the licensing conditions.
+Creative Commons music is an easy way of licensing music for free, and you only need to be careful about paying attention to the licensing conditions.

 Below, I selected four of the best stock music libraries for you to get started.

 Audiojungle is one of the most widely known stock music libraries.
-With over 1.700.00 tracks and sound effects, you can find almost any style you can think of.
+With over 1,900.00 tracks and sound effects, you can find almost any style.

-Founded by the Australian company Envato, a giant digital marketplace that also offers video footage, website and graphic templates, stock photography, add-ons, and more, Audiojungle stands as one of the top preferred libraries for stock music composers.
+Founded by the Australian company Envato, a giant digital marketplace offering video footage, website and graphic templates, stock photography, add-ons, and more, Audiojungle stands as one of the top preferred libraries for stock music composers.

 Audiojungle music tracks are quality-checked and approved by a community of composers and authors on the platform.
 Thanks to their forum, it’s a vast community where customers can directly message the composers and where communication flows.